Skip to content

 What Does Quartzite Cost?

-Quartzite is priced competitively with granite and quartz.
-While exotic colors or thicker slabs with detailed patterns may carry a premium, most quartzite options fall into a similar range as other high-end countertop materials.
+Sellers price quartzite competitively with granite and quartz.
+Exotic colors or thicker slabs with detailed patterns may cost more.
+However, most retailers price quartzite options like other high-end countertop materials.

 Quartzite Is 100% Natural